A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Corresponding ODE model and bifurcation analysis

 corresponding to the situation in which the uninfected cell density of the second equilibrium is negative.
-This means that the immune system alone may be able to eradicate the tumour without the need of any oncolytic virus.
-The second equilibrium is stable in case neither the first equilibrium is stable nor $i^*>0$.
-In this case the oncolytic virotherapy is not effective and the outcome of the therapy depends entirely on the immune response.
-Let us observe that the density of uninfected cells $K-\frac{\zeta S_z}{p q_z}$ is increasing in the parameters $\zeta$, $S_z$ and decreasing in $p$, $q_z$: while a complete tumour eradication is unattainable, we may still keep the tumour at an acceptable size if the immune response is strong enough.
+This means that the immune system alone may be able to eradicate the tumour without the need for any oncolytic virus.
+The second equilibrium is stable in the case where neither the first equilibrium is stable nor $i^*>0$.
+In this case, the oncolytic virotherapy is not effective and the outcome of the therapy depends entirely on the immune response.
+Let us observe that the density of uninfected cells $K-\frac{\zeta S_0}{p q_z}$ is increasing in the parameters $\zeta$, $S_0$ and decreasing in $p$, $q_z$: while a complete tumour eradication is unattainable, we may still keep the tumour at an acceptable size if the immune response is strong enough.

-The expressions for the eigenvalues of the third equilibrium are more complicated.
-Numerical simulations show that in the parameter region where $i^*>0$ either this equilibrium is stable or there appears a stable limit cycle.
-Fig. \ref{fig:bif_onepar} shows numerical bifurcation diagrams for the parameters $\alpha$, $\beta$ and $\zeta$, which present a Hopf bifurcation; in these simulations the other parameters of Eq. \eqref{eq:ode} are set to the values of Table \ref{tab:parameters}.
+The expressions for the eigenvalues of the Jacobian matrix computed at the third equilibrium point are more complicated.
+Numerical simulations show that, in the parameter region where $i^*>0$, either this equilibrium is stable or there appears a stable limit cycle.
+Fig. \ref{fig:bif_onepar} shows numerical bifurcation diagrams for the parameters $\alpha$, $\beta$ and $\zeta$.
+The diagrams were obtained using the software \texttt{auto}, which allows the study of the stability of equilibria and limit cycles through numerical continuation.
+In all three cases, we observe the appearance of a Hopf bifurcation; in these continuations, the other parameters of Eq. \eqref{eq:ode} are set to the values of Table~\ref{tab:parameters}.
 The size of the oscillations of the limit cycle increases as $\alpha$ and $\zeta$ increase, and decreases as $\beta$ increases.
 As a consequence, the enhancement of the immune response may significantly decrease the effectiveness of the therapy.
-However, it is fundamental to also consider that in some cases the oscillations have a minimum very close to zero: if we take into account a discrete number of cells, they may go extinct when approaching the minimum due to stochastic events and the following regrowth may not take place.
-Variations of the parameter $p$ never result into a bifurcation of this equilibrium (at least when all the other parameters are within the range of our interest), but the size of the oscillations during the convergence decreases as $p$ increases; a few particular parameter combinations result into a monotone convergence towards the equilibrium (e.g., for a high value of $p$).
+However, it is fundamental to also consider that, in some cases, the oscillations have a minimum very close to zero, as it is clear from the time series of Fig. \ref{fig:oscillations}: if we take into account a discrete number of cells, they may go extinct when approaching the minimum due to stochastic events and the following regrowth may not take place.
+Varying the parameter $p$ does not cause a bifurcation of this equilibrium (for parameters within the relevant range), but higher $p$ values reduce oscillation amplitude during convergence, with some combinations yielding monotone convergence (e.g., for large $p$).